Skip to main content

 The benefits of taking part

-• At a time of year when it can be difficult to motivate yourself to get outside in the cold and dark, this is a great opportunity to meet people and find encouragement from your teammates as you work towards your activity goals.
+• This is a great opportunity to meet people and find encouragement from your teammates as you work towards your activity goals.

-• Improve your health and wellbeing – regular physical activity is associated with numerous health benefits such as improved cardiovascular health, immune function, mood and energy.
+• Improve your health and wellbeing – regular physical activity is associated with numerous mental and physical health benefits such as improved cardiovascular health, immune function, mood and energy.

 • Contribute to your weekly activity levels recommended by the NHS.